🎮 Reinforcement Learning¶

 -

-This paper proposes SCRL (Selective-Complementary Reinforcement Learning), a robust test-time reinforcement learning framework that mitigates label noise amplification through selective positive pseudo-labels (filtering unreliable majorities via strict consensus criteria) and entropy-gated negative pseudo-labels (introducing negative supervision signals into TTRL for the first time to prune erroneous trajectories), achieving up to 10.1 percentage points improvement over TTRL on AIME25.
+This paper proposes SCRL (Selective-Complementary Reinforcement Learning), a robust test-time reinforcement learning framework.
+It mitigates label noise amplification by using selective positive pseudo-labels (filtering unreliable majorities with strict consensus criteria) and entropy-gated negative pseudo-labels (introducing negative supervision signals in TTRL for the first time to prune incorrect trajectories).
+SCRL achieves up to a 10.1 percentage point improvement over TTRL on AIME25.